evanx/redex/README.md

 - create a platform for rapid prototyping of application backends
 - create a platform for blogging and news sites
 - emulate some functionality of Nginx using Node, Redis and ExpressJS
-- because I love Nginx, Node, Redis, ES7 and ReactJS above all others
+- because I love Nginx, Node, Redis, ES7 and ReactJS above all else

 ### Installing